paidiver/paidiverpy/README.md

 ### Configuration File

 First, create a configuration file.
 Some example configuration files for processing the example datasets are provided in the `example/config` directory.
 You can use these configuration files to test the example notebooks described in the [Usage section](#usage).
-However, remember to change the path of `input_path`, `output_path`, and `catalog_path`.
+However, remember to change the path of `input_path`, `output_path`, and `metadata_path`.

-### Catalog
+### Metadata

-To use this package, you may need a catalog file.
-The catalog file can be an IFDO.json file or a CSV file.
+To use this package, you may need a metadata file.
+The metadata file can be an IFDO.json file or a CSV file.
 If it is a CSV, it should contain a list of filenames of the files to be processed.
 The filename column should be named one of the following: `['filename', 'file_name', 'FileName', 'File Name']`.

 Some functions may also require datetime, latitude, and longitude data.
 These columns should have the following names:
 - Datetime columns: `['datetime', 'date_time', 'DateTime', 'Datetime']`
 - Latitude columns: `['lat', 'latitude_deg', 'latitude', 'Latitude', 'Latitude_deg', 'Lat']`
 - Longitude columns: `['lon', 'longitude_deg', 'longitude', 'Longitude', 'Longitude_deg', 'Lon']`

-Two examples of CSV catalogs are available in the `example/catalog` directory.
-The IFDO catalog feature has not been tested yet due to the lack of a dataset with an IFDO catalog for testing.
+Two examples of CSV metadatas are available in the `example/metadata` directory.
+The IFDO metadata feature has not been tested yet due to the lack of a dataset with an IFDO metadata for testing.

 ### Layers